microsoft/yardl/docs/matlab/language.md

       length: 10
 ```

-Both flavors of vectors are generated as Matlab arrays.
+Both flavors of vectors are generated as MATLAB arrays.
 The generated protocol readers/writers also support cell arrays as vectors.
 When working with vectors of vectors, the last dimension represents the outer vector: